 I would also like to analyze hysteresis, which occurs in many physical systems.
 I've been thinking about coupling with PDE with an underlying ODE whose solution would provide the action of the hysteretic coefficient.
 This would, in a sense, be an adaptation of the dynamical systems approach to hysteresis.

 My current area of research is in the field of nonlinear waves.
 This is a relatively new area for me.
 It's an incredibly rich area, with applications including deep and shallow water waves, optics, Bose-Einstein Condensates and plasmas.
 The problems that I've been working on are motivated by patterns in three-dimensional surface water waves.
 Observations, both in nature and in the lab, suggest that waves of permanent form might exist.
 If this can be established mathematically, a practical theory for inviscid three-dimensional water waves is possible.
 For our models of surface waves, we use Euler's equation as well as the nonlinear Schrodinger (NLS), Korteweg-deVries (KdV) and the Kadomtsev-Petviashvili (KP) equations.
 Recently I have been numerically exploring stability of NLS solutions.
 A preprint of some early work is available here.
 This work is part of larger whole.
-The Focused Research Group (of which I am just a small cog) includes specialists in the field including: physical experimentation, perturbation theory, scientific computation, algebraic geometry and mathematical analysis.
+The Focused Research Group (of which I was just a small cog) included specialists in the field including: physical experimentation, perturbation theory, scientific computation, algebraic geometry and mathematical analysis.
 There is a webpage for this effort.

 I also continue to work on inverse problems.
 Lately I've been wondering if it possible to invert surface data (i.e. wave profile data) to gain information about the bottom profile.
 I would like to spend more time than I have working on this one.